 Use Google’s own removal tool.

 First, you must verify your website in Google Webmaster Tools, to show Google that you are really the website owner.
 To do this, you need a Google Account.
 Then, log into Google Webmaster Tools and “add your site”.
 Then, you’ll need to click on the “verify your site” link that they provide in Google Webmaster Tools.
 You’ll be asked to either add a file to your website or add a meta tag to your site.
 This is normal, they’ll need proof that you own the website.
 Once you’ve added the meta tag or added the file, you can verify the site.

-Once it’s officially verified in Google Webmaster Tools, you’ll need to do the following:
+Once your domain name is officially verified in Google Search Console, you’ll need to do the following:

-1. Click on “Site Configuration” then “Crawler Access” and then “Remove URL” as shown below:
+1. Click on “Google Index” then “Remove URLs” as shown below: